OpenTechConsult/es2015example/README.md

 But we can tie all of this together by combining both of these scripts.
 To do that, let's add another script property called **`build`** that invokes both tasks

 > "build": "npm run babel && npm run uglify"

+We can then run both task (commands) with :

+> npm run build.